 a Objectives shown are median values based on data averages; objectives are based on preservation of existing quality or water quality enhancement believed attainable following control of point sources.

-b Measured as Nitrogen
+b Measured as total nitrogen

-c Basis for objectives is in the “Water Quality Objectives for the Santa Maria Ground Water Basin Revised Staff Report, May 1985” and February 1986, Staff Report.
+c Basis for objectives is in “Water Quality Objectives for the Santa Maria Ground Water Basin Revised Staff Report, May 1985” and February 1986 staff report.

 d These are maximum objectives in accordance with Title 22 of the Code of Regulations.